 For the last 5 years my husband Owen and I have been living on the road full time.
 In that time we’ve had the pleasure of living and working from a number of vehicles.
 In order, we’ve traveled in a 2004 Honda Element with a hand-me down tent, a 1985 VW Vanagon Westfalia, a 1985 4×4 Toyota Sunrader, a 2008 4×4 Toyota Tacoma with a simple bed cap and homemade bed platform, and for the last two years we’ve been living in 2019 4×4 Toyota Tundra with a Flatbed Four Wheel Camper.

 Those five vehicles have covered the full spectrum, from incredibly minimal to comfortable and spacious.
-Each one of those vehicles served us well for where we were in our life and travels.
-All of our rigs have given us an appreciation for all types of vehicles for living on the road.
+Each one of those vehicle supported adventure rigs has served us well for where we were in our life and travels.
+All of our overland rigs have given us an appreciation for all types of vehicles for living on the road.

 Back in 2019 when we were starting the process of buying our current FWC rig we thought long and hard about whether we could make a slide in camper work for us.
 Ultimately, we decided that the flat bed was better for accommodating our life, but also our work.
 However, we were always left wondering…

 Towards the end of 2020 our friends over at FWC asked if we’d be interested in taking out a slide-in camper and the new Project M for a little road trip.
 Not ones to turn down such a fun offer, we called up our friends Chase and Aimee @tightloopsfly, who live in a VW Vanagon, and asked if they wanted to come along for the ride.
 It took less than 30 seconds to convince them to jump into our little caravan!